kpb/cultureofcode.online/content/blog/culture/distributed-work.md

 - Harrer, Simon, et. al. "Remote Mob Programming."
 Github Page.
 2019. https://github.com/remotemobprogramming/remotemobprogramming.github.io.

   Interesting guide on remote mob programming; how to code at home without feeling alone.
-Much of the advice in this is useful for any type of remote development team.
+Much of the advice in this guide is useful for any type of remote development team, even if you aren't mob programming (yet!).

 - Remote.Co. https://remote.co/qa-leading-remote-companies/